 A student must declare his/her intention to enroll for a double degree just after completion of between 60 MCs to 80 MCs, that is, just after the third semester or fourth semester.
 The credits must be obtained from NUS modules (letter graded or satisfactory/unsatisfactory (S/U) graded) and must not include credits earned from Student Exchange Programmes (SEPs) or Advanced Placement Credits (APCs).

-The student must apply to both Faculties and obtain the written approval of both Faculties.
+The student must apply to both Faculties/Schools and obtain the written approval of both Faculties/Schools.
 Each application will be reviewed on a case-by-case basis.
 The Faculty/Faculties must inform the Registrar's Office when the student's application has been approved.

 Students who would like to pursue a double degree are advised to plan their modules carefully even before the third or fourth semester.

-For specially designed double degrees developed by Faculties, students may apply for direct admission during the admissions exercise or after completing the first year of study.
+For specially designed double degrees developed by Faculties/Schools, students may apply for direct admission during the admissions exercise or after completing the first year of study.

 (a) The student will, in consultation with the undergraduate advisor of the Faculty/Faculties, work out the requirements for the double degree programme.